Updated: 18 August 2021

 - You are able to pay the enrolment fees from a distance, or, for scholarship holders, the fees can be paid by the relevant funder.

-- You will not be considered for a University of Otago doctoral scholarship until our borders are open.
-If you are successful in your application once borders do open and scholarship offers are being made again, the scholarship will not be backdated to the beginning of your doctoral candidature; rather the award would offer reduced tenure, deducting EFTS consumed from the date of remote commencement to the point where a scholarship offer is made from the maximum three years tenure.
-That is if you were awarded a scholarship when your equivalent full time study (EFTS) was at 1.5 years, you would get a scholarship with a tenure of 1.5 EFTS.
-You cannot receive your stipend payments until you are in New Zealand and have activated a bank account here.
+- You can be considered for a University of Otago doctoral scholarship, but note that if awarded, we cannot pay your living cost stipend offshore.
+Rather, the scholarship will cover your tuition-fees until you arrive in New Zealand and have activated a bank account here, at which time your stipend will start being paid (it will not be backdated to the time of your award).
+Your tuition fees will continue to be covered for the tenure of the scholarship.
 If you need to work part-time to support yourself, you can do so up to 10 hours a week while on a full-time scholarship, or up to 20 hours a week if on a part-time scholarship.
 Change between part-time and full-time status can be made at the start of a semester (i.e. in January or July).
 Candidates who were awarded a scholarship before July 2020, will still be paid their stipend, but only in back payment form, once they are able to get to New Zealand (unless they already had a New Zealand bank account set up).

 Alternately, you may wish to delay your start date until New Zealand’s borders open and you are able to travel.